Pricing and hedging of SOFR derivatives: Trading Strategies with SOFR Futures

-Representation \eqref{eq3.7} is very convenient as we may now perform discounting in the case of proportional collateralization using the \textit{effective hedge funding rate} $r^\beta$.
-The special case an uncollateralized trade is obtained by taking $\beta\equiv 0$ and hence $r^\beta = \rhh$ whereas the case of full collateralization corresponds to $\beta \equiv 1$ so that $r^\beta = r^c$.
+We are now ready to examine the arbitrage-free properties of the futures market for collateralized trades.
+To this end, we introduce the following definition.

-We are ready to examine the arbitrage-free properties of the futures market for collateralized trades.
-A probability measure $\Qf$, equivalent to $\bpp$ on $(\Omega, \cF_{T^*})$, is said to be an \textit{equivalent local martingale measure for} $f$ (or, briefly, an ELMM for $f$) if the process $f$ is a $\Qf$-local martingale with respect to $\bff$ and we denote by $\cP(f)$ the class of martingale measures for $f$.
-Notice that the class $\cP(f)$ will always be nonempty, by the definition of a futures price.
+\begin{definition} {\rm A probability measure $\Qf$ equivalent to $\bpp$ on $(\Omega, \cF_{T^*})$ is said to be an \textit{equivalent local martingale measure for} $f$ (or, briefly, an ELMM for $f$) if the process $f$ is a $\Qf$-local martingale with respect to $\bff$.
+We denote by $\cP(f)$ the class of martingale measures for $f$.} \end{definition}

-In the next definition, we consider the class of all trades collateralized at an arbitrary rate $\beta$ (hence the process $\beta$ is not predetermined).
-We stress that the choice of a process used for discounting is, in principle, arbitrary and thus any strictly positive semimartingale can be used for this purpose, as hence considered to be a \textit{unit}.
-In the next definition, we find it convenient to use the process $\Bb$, which depends not only on collateralization rate $\beta$ but also on the choice of rates $r^h$ and $r^c$ used for hedge funding costs and remuneration of margin account.
+In the next definition, we consider the class of all trades collateralized at an arbitrary rate $\beta$ and thus the process $\beta$ is not predetermined and may vary from trade to trade.
+In principle, the choice of a process used for discounting is here arbitrary and thus any strictly positive semimartingale can be used for this purpose, as hence considered to be a \textit{unit}.
+However, we find it convenient to use the process $\Bb$, which depends not only on collateralization rate $\beta$ but also on the choice of rates $r^h$ and $r^c$ used for hedge funding costs and remuneration of margin account.